LOVE-DOCTOR/financial-inclusion-in-africa/README.md

 # financial-inclusion-in-africa

 Submitted for a kaggle competition.
-This model was built with machine learning algorithms
+The financial inclusion in africa's ipynb file was built with a machine learning algorithm The finance inclusion in africa's ipynb file was built with keras